Q: Why isn’t

 A: Smart Home Built-in actions do not use invocation names.
 To test in the simulator, you must run through account linking on an Android or iOS phone with the Google Home app installed.
 You must also have devices associated with your account prior to running account linking.

-Q: How do I make Google Home properly respond when a device is offline?
+Q: How do I make my voice-activated speaker properly respond when it is offline?

 A: Return the offline state for offline devices.
 We have 'not available right now' TTS for this error.
 Please view the error responses detailed here